·

 Why Create Memory-Keeping Pages

 This is probably the most important reason.
-Memory pages help me to see my life in a more positive way, to be more appreciative of what I have in life.
+Memory pages can help you to see your life in a more positive way, to be more appreciative of what you have in life.

 In turn, all of this leads to me being generally a happier and more grateful person.
-And this has a positive impact on every area of my life!
+And this has a positive impact on every area of your life!

 I also love how memory pages allow you to travel back in time.